andreacatta/meseum-inclusive-ux-design/README.md

-# Meseum Inclusive UX Design
+# Museum Inclusive UX Design

 **--> WARNING: material is being updated and documentation is not complete <---**